ps-zita/2i-combotrials/README.md

 # SF3: 2nd Impact Combo Trials

 This script is designed for use with **Street Fighter III: 2nd Impact** to provide a robust and interactive training menu.
-It allows players to select characters, trials, and dynamically load savestates for combo practice, all while offering an intuitive and visually appealing UI.
+It allows players to select characters, trials, and dynamically load savestates.

 ## Features
 - **Interactive Character and Trial Selection**: